harness/developer-hub/release-notes/security-testing-orchestration.md

 Additionally, the release notes below are only for NextGen SaaS.
 FirstGen SaaS release notes are available [here](/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes) and Self-Managed Enterprise Edition release notes are available [here](/release-notes/self-managed-enterprise-edition).
 :::

-## January 23, 2023
+## January 29, 2023

 ### New features

 * You can now ingest results from a specific Checkmarx scan.
 This option is useful for ensuring that a pipeline ingests the scan triggered by a specific event.
-Add the setting product_scan_id = MY_SCAN_ID to the Checkmarx step.
+Add the setting `product_scan_id` = `MY_SCAN_ID` to the Checkmarx step.
 This overrides the default behavior, which is to ingest results for the most recent scan.
 (STO-5424)

 * You can now enable debug-level logging for Snyk and Aqua Trivy scans.
 To do this, add this setting to the scan step: `log_level` = `debug`.
 (STO-5405)

-### Fixed issues

-This release does not include fixed issues.

-### Fixed issues

-* Fixed an issue that caused a scheduled AWS ECR scan to time out or to terminate with a status of Invalid.
-(STO-5449)

 * Grype scans now support a `tool_args` field.
 You can use this field to run the plugin with specific command-line arguments.
 To scan all layers in an image, for example, add this setting to the Grype scan step: `tool_args` = `--scope all-layers`.
-(STO-5400)	Actions
+(STO-5400)

+* To make the Issue Details pane easier to navigate, Raw Details JSON data is now collapsed by default.
+(STO-5398)

 ### Fixed issues

-This release does not include fixed issues.
+* Fixed an issue that caused a scheduled AWS ECR scan to time out or to terminate with a status of Invalid.
+(STO-5449)

-## January 19, 2023
+## January 15, 2023

 ### New features

-* To make the Issue Details pane easier to navigate, Raw Details JSON data is now collapsed by default.
-(STO-5398)

 * Aqua Trivy scans now support a `tool_args` field.
 You can use this field to run the plugin with specific command-line arguments.
 To run an offline scan, for example, `specify tool_args` = `---offline-scan`.
 (STO-5388)